You Should Never Feel Good About Statistics

 A little context: In a past life I was an editor at Harper’s Magazine (the war crimes one, not the fashion one) and I built an archive of their entire print run from 1850 onwards online.
 Scanned many of the pages, wrote the code, wrote for the site, on and on.
 And after I launched it there was this huge influx of emails—thousands—of people with questions about log-ons, subscriptions, corrections, letters to the editor, and so forth.
 People would call on the phone and demand to speak to me.
 I interacted with thousands of strangers over the time I was there.
 I remember hundreds of them, and people years later would say, “Hey, I yelled at you once on email, and you replied to me!”
 It went both ways: I still remember great chats with the guy we ordered computers from at PC Connection.
 Hope things are going great, Lane!

 So look!
 We’re in a weekly product newsletter in an endlessly transforming tech industry!
 But these relationships are meaningful even so.
-The person I hired to help me back then building that archive…she’s here 14 years later helping me with this newsletter.
+The person I hired to help me back then building that archive…she’s here 14 years later helping me with the newsletter and blog.
 She’s about to edit it.
 Hello Elizabeth!
 [Ed. note: Hi Paul! :-)]

 Our industry may tend towards the disposable but the relationships we’re building here are going to last a long time.
 We’ll throw some parties and I’ll get to know a few hundred or thousand of you.
 You’ll tell us why the collaboration tools aren’t working and what you wish they did instead.
 We’ll try to make them better.
 That’s collaboration too.
 We’re looking forward to it!